rails/rails/guides/source/active_record_querying.md

 ### Eager Loading Multiple Associations

-Active Record lets you eager load any number of associations with a single +Model.find+ call by using an array, hash, or a nested hash of array/hash with the +includes+ method.
+Active Record lets you eager load any number of associations with a single `Model.find` call by using an array, hash, or a nested hash of array/hash with the `includes` method.

 #### Array of Multiple Associations